 - Did I pass the interviews all because of luck?

 - I don't know how to do lots of things, am I gonna be fired?

-If that's you, let me tell you quickly that of course, you're a Software Engineer, and you didn't pass the interviews because of luck.
+If that's you, let me tell you quickly that of course, you're a Software Engineer, you didn't pass the interviews because of luck.
 Smart and well-established senior engineers decided you were worth a hire.
-Of course, you won't know how to do lots of things, if you were supposed to be a "know it all" you'll be a senior.
+Of course, you won't know how to do lots of things, but if you were supposed to be a "know it all" you'll be a senior.
 That's the reason they're making 3 times more than you.
 And no, you'll not be fired as long as you are willing to learn, show interest and work hard.